1242035/spree/guides/src/content/user/users/editing_users.md

 ![API Key](../../../images/user/users/user_edit_inside_api.jpg)

-Moreover there are **Lifetime Stats** collected by the Spree.
+Moreover there are **Lifetime Stats** collected by the Viauco.
 You can see the following:

 * **Total Sales** - It defines how much the user has spent money in your shop.
 * **Orders** - Shows the number how many orders the user has bought.